DENT5401 Research and Professional Development 1

 Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

 The Research Project Module allows students to understand the process of research and achieve research outcomes by undertaking a research project (commenced in Year 3).
-Students actively participate, working in a small group as collaborators to research projects supervised by the staff of the Dental School.
-The Personal and Professional Development module requires students to attend lectures to discuss issues such as legislation, ethics, risk management, planning a professional path and other related topics.
+Students actively participate, working in a small group as collaborators to research projects supervised by the staff of the School of Dentistry.
+The Personal and Professional Development module requires you to attend lectures to discuss issues such as legislation, ethics, risk management, planning a professional path and other related topics.
 Students integrate the learning content through peer discussions, activities and online lecture content.

-- Typically this unit is assessed in the following ways: (1) oral presentations; (2) assignment (draft of introduction, methods, results and references); and (3) MCQ Test.
+- Indicative assessments in this unit are as follows: (1) oral presentations; (2) assignment: draft of paper introduction, methods, results and references; and (3) MCQ Test.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the assignment (draft of introduction, methods, results and references) component.